 A company's first sale of stock to the public.
 The IPO is usually tendered, but not always, by those of young, smaller companies attempting to locate equity capital and a public market for their stock.
 An IPO may present considerable risk but also has the potential of significant profits for investors.
 Investment companies (closed end funds) generally include underwriting fees which represent a load which is then passed onto buyers.

 A means of negotiation decision making to [conceptualise] the actions, contingencies of all possible outcomes, options and scenarios.
 Applied to integrative negotiations with the intention of incorporating the goals and aims of all the negotiating parties to create maximum value through collaborative negotiation.

-Integrative negotiation is often referred to as 'win-win' and typically entails two or more issues to be negotiated.
-It often involves an agreement process that better integrates the aims and goals of all the involved negotiating parties through creative and collaborative problem solving.
-Relationship is usually more important, with more complex issues being negotiated than with Distributive Negotiation.
+Integrative negotiation is often referred to as "win-win" and typically entails two or more issues to be negotiated.
+It often involves an agreement process that better integrates the aims and goals of all the involved negotiation participants through creative and collaborative problem-solving.
+Relationship is usually more important, with more complex issues being negotiated than with distributive negotiation.

-Negotiation interests are considered to be the motivating factor(s) and underlying reasons behind the ‘negotiation position’ adopted by a negotiation party.
+Negotiation interests are considered to be the motivating factor(s) and the underlying reasons behind the ‘negotiation position’ adopted by a negotiation party.
 Negotiation interests often entail some combination of economic, security, recognition, and control issues, or the desires, concerns, aims or goals of a negotiating party in a negotiation process.

 A process that occurs between two or more members or colleagues of the same company, organization or constituency.
 Colleagues need to negotiation internally usually with their stakeholders - most especially when preparing for an external client, supplier, government, regulatory body or other negotiation.
 The word 'preparation' is often used interchangeably with the phrase 'internal negotiation'.
 The differing reward structures, motivations and psychology play a major role in ensuring that internal negotiations are often as challenging as external negotiations.
 The most popular way to prepare with your colleagues or stakeholders is via a physical meeting or a conference call.